 While some have negative interest rates, many Middle Eastern securities may have no interest rates in accordance with Islamic finance principles.
 These securities behave much like collateralized loans.

-Countries will issue bonds in their own way, and while a variety of international debt offerings means more opportunity for traders, it means more challenges for operations.
+Countries will issue bonds in their own way, and while a variety of international debt offerings means more opportunities for traders, it means more challenges for operations.

 Make sure your middle-and back-office teams are aware of the different types of fixed income securities and the complexities of their setup.

 By identifying potential pitfalls associated with "non-traditional" international bonds, you'll avoid reporting errors and the time wasted trying to fix everything.